srobb1/RelocaTE/README.md

 ** Updates **
 <hr>

-- 1-0-3: now able to use TSD=NONE in TE fasta.
+- 1-0-3: now able to use TSD=UNK in TE fasta.
 RelocaTE is faster if TSDs are known.
 - 1-0-2: Using "bowtie -a -m 1 -v 3".
 This decreases the number of false positive insertions identified.